Agata10/travel-log/README.md

 ## Features

 1. Explore page
  - Search for places near you or from the location you enter in search bar.
-Filter places by hotels, restaurants, attractions or rating.
+Filter places by restaurants, attractions or rating.
  - See places on map
  - Add places from search list to your favorites
  - Add places from search list to your trip